Please reach us at (541) 306-1980 if you cannot find an answer to your question

-Once you have paid your $200 deposit and have been placed on a waiting list you are able to choose a puppy from any current litter, or hold a place in line for a future puppy.
+Once you have paid your $200 reservation fee and have been placed on a waiting list you are able to choose a puppy from any current litter, or hold a place in line for a future puppy.
 We understand that life situations change and things happen, so if for some reason we do not have the perfect puppy for you in one litter you are welcome to transfer your deposit at any time to another litter, or to another available puppy at any time.

 Please make sure you are ready to commit to one of our puppies BEFORE you send your deposit.

 Our dogs are tested for ALL genetic disorders that affect the Golden Retriever Breed.
 We also do either Penn-Hip testing or OFA to ensure our dogs have good hips and elbows to pass on to future generations.

 Visit our Available Puppies page to see puppies that are currently available or Planned Litters page to see upcoming litters that are planned.
 If you see a puppy or litter that you like, fill out the form on the page and put a deposit on that puppy (or litter).

 We will contact you by phone to learn a little bit more about your home situation.
 The remaining balance of the puppy you select must be paid by the time the puppy is eight weeks old, unless otherwise agreed upon with the breeder.
 Otherwise, you will lose your hold on the puppy and your deposit will be retained for another selection.
 Deposits are either $200 for a litter, or $500 for an available puppy.
 All deposits are non-refundable.

 We also can have the puppy delivered to you by a ground Transport for $300-700.

 We also offers shipping with flight nanny for $600-$900